cucumber/docs/content/implementations/ruby/calling-steps-from-step-definitions.md

 end
 ```

 You can also simply receive a table and pass it down.
-This Spanish Step Definition passes its table to the English one:
+This Spanish step definition passes its table to the English one:

 ```
 # ruby